On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Application to a Degenerate Evo-System Associated with the Eddy Current Problem

 In this section, we shall now turn to our main application.
 Consider the system

 in an arbitrary non-empty open bounded set $\Omega\subseteq\mathbb{R}^{3}$ with connected boundary.
 We will require more regularity properties for $\Omega,$ in the following.

 After having specified the constituents of this system of two equations, we shall reformulate the system in order to be in a position to apply our general well-posedness theorem.
 This reformulation will then be studied and related to the system \eqref{eq:eddy-system}.
 We shall show that the solution for the reformulation yields a solution for the equation, we started out with.
-Though this being a natural property to ask for, it appears to have been overlooked in the literature so far.
+In view of the particular situation of the eddy current model at hand, though this being a natural property to ask for, it appears to have been overlooked in the literature so far.

 We specify the operators occurring in \eqref{eq:eddy-system} next.
 The operator $\interior\curl$ denotes the closure of the classical vector analytic operation $\curl$ defined on $C_{\infty}$-vector fields with compact support in $\Omega$ considered as a mapping in $L^{2}\left(\Omega,\mathbb{R}^{3}\right)$, that is,